revoltchat/legal/Terms of Service.md

 ## 6. Warranty

 Revolt is provided "as is" with no warranty and/or liability for any outcomes of using our service.
-Revolt is not responsible for any content shared on self-hosted instances, as outlined in our [Acceptable Usage Policy](https://revolt.chat/aup).
+Revolt is not responsible for any content shared on self-hosted instances.

 ## 7. Changes